jesse-sampson/jesse-sampson.github.io/index.md

 Skills and etc.
 ----------------------------------------
 Programming
-: I use SQL and Python (particularly Pandas and Scikit-learn for analysis) and Bash every day.
-Skilled at R programming and have given several talks to the Austin useR's Group.
+: I use SQL and Bash every day and Python and R for scripting and modeling.
+I have given several talks to the Austin useR's Group.
+I can use APIs and other development tools like Git.
+I am good at getting and cleaning data from various sources including the wild.

 Etc.
 : I worked as an admin assistant for four years before and during graduate school so I have excellent business and communication skills and am great at taking criticism whether I deserve it or not.
 I also worked as a writing consultant in college and in other roles involving writing and speaking e.g. at Stratfor.
 I speak three languages: English (native), Mandarin (proficiency) and Japanese (proficiency, JLPT Level 2 Certified).
 My favorite activity is to take my kayak out on Lady Bird Lake in Austin when the lake is full of Herons and Egrets.